eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 an embedded disclosure policy, if present, is applicable for any attribute in the attestation.

-Note that embedded disclosure policies do not apply to Wallet-to-Wallet interactions as described in [Topic 30](#a2330-topic-30---interaction-between-wallet-units).
+Note that embedded disclosure policies do not apply to Wallet-to-Wallet interactions as described in [Topic 30](#a2330-topic-30---interaction-between-wallet-units), because a requesting Wallet Unit is not registered and therefore no authenticated information is available to evaluate an embedded disclosure policy.

 ##### HLRs <!-- omit from toc -->